• Skip to primary navigation

 Flavor and Spice Level

-Understanding the nuances between different cheese dips such as Queso Blanco and Salsa con Queso can elevate your dish in impactful ways.
+Understanding the nuances between different cheese dips such as Queso Blanco and Salsa con Queso can improve your dish in impactful ways.

 • Queso Blanco has a mild and creamy flavor with little to no spice.
 It goes well with both mild and bold flavors.